 Career opportunities in Nutrition and Dietetics

-Lot of government sector and private sector jobs are available for nutritionists and dietitians in India.
+A lot of government sector and private sector jobs are available for nutritionists and dietitians in India.
 They provide guidance to the people on the choice of food and also create awareness to the people by conducting disease prevention and nutrition awareness programme.
 The job opportunities for nutrition and dietetics courses in India are mentioned below.

-To plan the nutrition regiment, the Government sectors recruits the nutritionists and dietitians to work in government hospitals, nursing homes, government schools, government colleges, community health centers, government schemes and missions, government owned factories, government organizations (office cafeteria) and Government Research and Development (R&D) units.
+To plan the nutrition regiment, the Government sectors recruits the nutritionists and dietitians to work in government hospitals, nursing homes, government schools, government colleges, community health centers, government schemes and missions, government-owned factories, government organizations (office cafeteria) and Government Research and Development (R&D) units.

-Nutritionists and Dietitians has opportunities in private hospitals, clinics, nursing homes, restaurants, star hotels, day care centers, food product manufacturing industries, pharmaceutical companies, corporate companies (cafeteria), NGOs and private Research and Development (R&D) units.
+Nutritionists and Dietitians have opportunities in private hospitals, clinics, nursing homes, restaurants, star hotels, day care centers, food product manufacturing industries, pharmaceutical companies, corporate companies (cafeteria), NGOs and private Research and Development (R&D) units.

 Sports, health clubs and gyms

-Diverse opportunities are available for nutritionists and dietitians in sports clubs, sports hostels, health and recreation clubs, athlete camps, fitness centers and gyms.
+Diverse opportunities are available for nutritionists and dietitians in sports clubs, sports hostels, health and recreation clubs, athlete camps, fitness centers, and gyms.

 Private consultant (Self-employment)

 If a person has good entrepreneur skills, then he/she can start a private clinic or can act as a private consultant.
-Self-employment is one of the good opportunities for aspirants to shine as a nutritionists or dietitians.
+Self-employment is one of the good opportunities for aspirants to shine as nutritionists or dietitians.